- An outstanding UK pressing of the band’s debut studio album, with solid Double Plus (A++) sound from top to bottom

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low

 - Natural tonality in the midrange — with all the instruments having the correct timbre

 - Transparency and resolution, critical to hearing into the three-dimensional studio space

-And this one is quieter than most.
+Quiet vinyl is incredibly hard to find for this album.
 Many of the copies I bought from English record dealers were just BEAT.
 They kept telling me they played fine (on their Technics tables I’m guessing) but I could not for the life of me replicate their findings for myself here in the states.

-This is one of the few that has survived the enthusiasms of the early ’80s and can still be played on audiophile equipment in 2017.
+This is one of the few copies that has survived the enthusiasms of the early ’80s and can still be played on audiophile equipment in 2020 and beyond.
 That makes it a rare copy indeed.
 And it sounds terrific.

 Price and Thomas

 Bill Price engineered and Chris Thomas produced.
 You may remember them from the Sex Pistols’ debut and The Clash’s London Calling, two amazingly well-recorded albums.
-Wish we could find them; as I said, dealing with English record sellers is for the most part an unpleasant, not to say expensive, experience.
+Wish we could find them; as I said, dealing with English record sellers is more often than not unpleasant and expensive, in equal measure.

 Up To The Neck

 Tattooed Love Boys